MLIME/12aMostra/presentation/README.md

-# A short introduction to Deep learning in Python
+# A short introduction to Deep Learning in Python

 ![alt text](images/cc-logo.png "CC")